grzesiek-galezowski/tdd-ebook/manuscript/310_Test_Driving_Factories.md

 }
 ```

 Now, as you've told me before, I already know the class I am testing: `TicketOfficeCommandFactory`.
-It implements an interface that I already used in the previous Statement, so it already has a method: `CreateReservationCommand`.
+It implements an interface that I already used in the previous Statement, so it already has a method: `CreateNewReservationCommand`.
 I'll just create an instance of the class and call the method:

 ```csharp
 public class TicketOfficeCommandFactorySpecification